Create Your Own DIY Cookbook

 One day as I was looking through my grandmother’s cookbook, I got the idea to make a DIY cookbook to preserve our family recipes.
 As members of my family have passed away, I have inherited many cookbooks and recipe cards from all sides of my family.
 I have my mother’s cookbook as well as that of my maternal grandmother, my mother-in-law, and my husband’s maternal grandmother.
 Within those books, I have found recipes from great-grandmothers as well.

 As much as I love having these cookbooks, the sad reality is that I don’t use them much.
 Either I don’t think to pull them out for recipes when I’m planning meals or some of them are so fragile they are difficult to look through quickly.
 There’s also the common problem that recipes are simply tucked in here and there so it takes a long time to sort through the pages.
 Making a DIY cookbook to bring together all the best family recipes solves all these problems.
-It will be both clean, organized and easy to use, but also preserve the recipes and family history tied up in those old books.
+It will be clean, organized, and easy to use, but also preserve the recipes and family history tied up in those old books.

 Starting Your DIY Cookbook